Operator Card (PCOC) - FAQ

 - An operator card or equivalent which meets the requirements of their state or country.

-Taking a boating safety course is strongly recommended regardless of age or experience.
-However, you can challenge the test without taking a course.
+No. While we strongly recommend everyone to take a boating safety course, you may challenge the test without taking a course.

 - To improve the safety of all boaters and the boating environment.